IGS/gEAR/services/nemoanalytics-import-builder/README.md

 Code is heavily based off of https://github.com/BICCN/terra-import-builder

 I elected to build the cloud function in the online editor, and specified my GCP bucket as a service environmental variable when creating the function.
-In addition, I created separate static dev and prod buckets as well as functions with different dev and prod CORS policies, rather than have the function create a temporary bucket during the deployment step
+In addition, I created separate static dev and prod buckets as well as functions with different dev and prod CORS policies, rather than have the function create a temporary bucket during the deployment step.

+Both dev and prod cloud function services also have a "secret_token" environment variable set that ensures only NeMO Archive can post to the function.

 The service account used to execute the function must have "SignBlob" granted